Easy South African Chicken Stew

 Instructions

-2. While the chicken is browning, chop the onions, mince the garlic, and peel and cut the carrots into coins.
-If you have Yukon gold potatoes instead of the smaller gold variety, chop them in half (no need to peel).
+- While the chicken is browning, chop the onions, mince the garlic, and peel and cut the carrots into coins.
+If you have Yukon gold potatoes instead of the smaller gold variety, chop them into quarters (no need to peel).

-7. Once the potatoes are ready, remove the bay leaf/leaves and add crushed tomatoes, sugar, and salt and pepper to taste.
+- Once the potatoes are ready, remove the bay leaves and add crushed tomatoes, sugar, and salt and pepper to taste.

-8. Simmer on low for 30 minutes so the sauce has some time to reduce and thicken up.
-Serve with rice.
-It's even better after a day in the fridge.
+- Simmer on low for 30 minutes so the sauce has some time to reduce and thicken up.